hewitson-j/hewitson-j/README.md

 ## console.log("Nice to meet you! 👋")

 I'm Jake Hewitson and I'm a frontend engineer!
-I'm a recent graduate from Western Governors University and am excited to begin working as a professional software engineer.
+I'm a graduate from Western Governors University and am excited to begin working as a professional software engineer.

 - 💻 I have worked as a freelancer for several different organizations, such as Leaps and Bounds Preschool, the author of the Mine Grinder series, the Church of Jesus Christ of Latter-Day Saints and more!